hennesb/all-things-isam/README.md

-# Setting up an ISAM development lab
+# Setting up an IBM Security Access Manager development lab
 This repository contains instructions to standup an IBM security access manager webseal docker instance.
 Trial licence acceptance manually through the LMI but the runtime and reverse proxy configuration is performed using the IBM ISAM ansible roles.